MoldyHacker/pythonGameDev/towerdefense/questions.md

 Describe what modifications you made and the outcome.

+### My Solution:
+    I made all my ajustments in the gamelayer
+    First to the GameLayer class I added a bunker_health variable and set that to the health of the bunker obj Then I created a @property and a @setter for the bunker that performs the same actions as the score and setters In the HUD class I created the text variable bunker_health_text and set it's position to the center of the screen Also in the HUD class I defined a function update_bunker_health that updates the bunker text element with the passed in value.
+    Finally in the game_loop I used this update_bunker_health func passing in the current bunker health at every collision with the bunker.

 ## Q4: Create a HealthBar class that extends Sprite
 It is initialized with the image "health_bar.png", a color overlay of red, and a position of (-20, 0) Its constructor adds a second sprite as a child of itself, also using "health_bar.png", a green color overlay, and position (0, 0)